qlu-lab/QUAIL/README.md

 QUAIL (**qua**ntile **i**ntegral **l**inear model) is a quantile regression-based framework to estimate genetic effects on the variance of quantitative traits.
 QUAIL can be used in

 * **Genome-wide vQTL analysis** - QUAIL constructs a quantile integral phenotype which aggregates information from all quantile levels, and only requires fitting two linear regressions per SNP in genome-wide analysis.
-* **Evaluating the vPGS performance** - QUAIL can be extended to continuous predictors such as vPGS and evaluate the performance of vPGS in predicting the phenotypic variability.
+* **Evaluating the vPGS performance** - QUAIL can be extended to continuous predictors such as vPGS and quantify the performance of vPGS in predicting the phenotypic variability.

 ![QUAIL workflow](https://github.com/qlu-lab/QUAIL/blob/main/Fig/QUAIL_Workflow.png)

 ## Updates
+- Apr 13, 2021: Initial release.
+Release the codes for Genome-wide vQTL analysis and evaluating the vPGS performance.

 ## Prerequisites